Lankapuri’s Golden Splendor: Ramayana’s City on Trikuta and a Timeless Warning on Greed

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Vishvakarma, the celestial architect, is said to have fashioned Lankapuri with flawless measures and resplendent metals.
-Some accounts link its transfer to Śiva and Kubera before Ravana’s seizure.
+The article says Vishvakarma, the celestial architect, fashioned Lankapuri with flawless measures and resplendent metals.
+Some traditions link the city first to Shiva and then to Kubera before Ravana seized it.